Struggle for Equality

 Such renowned people are also famous and respected for the fact that they treat everybody with respect and dignity.
 They are hence trusted and people look forward to them as problem solvers when any issue arises in the community.
 Some people become popular because they took the initiative to fight inequality and have the support of large number of people who have come together to fight the inequality.

 In India we have many instances of people coming together and protesting an ongoing discriminatory practice.

 - In the chapter on Women change the world we have read about the women's movement which was intended to create awareness and solve the issues of inequality faced by women.

 - Many such examples exist regarding fight against injustice by groups of beedi workers, fisherfolk, agricultural labourers, slum dwellers etc.

 - Forming of cooperatives is also a method of coming together for preventing exploitation and getting a good bargain in a transaction.

-- Another such example is the formation of Tawa Matsya Sangh (which is detailed below) to fight an issue.
+- Another such example is the formation of Tawa Matsya Sangh (discussed on next page) to fight an issue.